-Stainless steel passivation is a process that makes stainless steel less susceptible to corrosive environmental factors such as air and water.
-While stainless steel is corrosion-resistant by nature, it is not entirely impervious to rusting-iron embedded in the surface during part forming and machining can corrode and create rust spots on the stainless steel, called rouging.
+Stainless steel passivation is a process that makes stainless steel even less susceptible to corrosive environmental factors, such as air and water.
+While stainless steel is corrosion-resistant by nature, it is not entirely impervious to rusting.
+Iron embedded in the surface during part forming and machining can corrode and create rust spots on the stainless steel, called rouging.

 In stainless steel passivation, exogenous iron and/or iron compounds are removed from a stainless steel surface.
 Passivating improves the condition of part surfaces by removing surface contaminants in a chemical bath.
-This chemical bath dissolves the embedded iron without significantly affecting the stainless steel.
-After the parts have been run through the passivation bath, a passive film is spontaneously formed.
-This passive film improves the stainless steel's corrosion resistance.
+This chemical bath fully dissolves the embedded iron without significantly affecting the stainless steel.
+After the parts have been run through the passivation bath, a passive film forms almost instantly.
+This passive film further improves stainless steel's natural corrosion resistance.

 - Improved corrosion resistance without plating

 - Eliminates iron contamination reactions with other materials

 - No discoloration from rust

 Arrow Cryogenics certifies to many passivation and cleaning specifications, including, but not limited to:

 Please contact Arrow Cryogenics to inquire about other specifications.
 We can meet the requirements of almost any customer or industry-standard specification.